Western Routes bicycle path logo.

 How To Get There

-Here are your transportation options to get you and your bicycle to the Geumgang Bike Path:
+Here’s a quick breakdown of how to get you and your bicycle to the Geumgang Bike Path:

 Intercity Bus